 London's best family-friendly hotels offer the perfect gateway to the city.
 From Hamleys’ overflowing shelves and some of the world's best attractions to the Science Museum’s inspiring exhibits, London is a magical playground for children.
 If you’re planning a family break to the city make sure you choose a hotel that knows how to make your stay really special.
-There are hotels that will bring milk and cookies to your little ones beds before they go to sleep, where you can hire miniature scooters to race around Hyde Park, and one that even has its own bowling alley.
-Below are ten of our favourite family hotels in London – they’ll soon make you wish you were six again!
+There are hotels that will bring milk and cookies to your little ones' beds before they go to sleep, where you can hire miniature scooters to race around Hyde Park, and one that even has its own bowling alley.
+Below are ten of our favourite family hotels in London – they’ll soon make you wish you were a kid again!

 Looking for more options?
 Check out London’s best Airbnbs